Nebraska LLC Biennial Report Instructions

 • Principal Office Address

-The Registered Agent’s Office Address is the address where the Registered Agent in Nebraska is located.
+The Registered Agent’s Office Address is the address where your LLC’s Nebraska Registered Agent is located.
 The Registered Agent is responsible for receiving legal mail, known as Service of Process, in the event your LLC is sued.
-This address must be a street address in Nebraska, and it cannot be a PO Box.

-The Designated Office Address is your “official Nebraska office location”.
 This address must be in Nebraska as well, and it also cannot be a PO Box.
 Sometimes this might be the same address as your Registered Agent’s Office address, but it can be a different address, such as a home or office.

-The Principal Office Address is your “official company address”, whether or not it’s in Nebraska.
-And yes, this one usually confuses people the most.
 If you’re forming an LLC in Nebraska, this address will be the same as your Designated Office Address.
 If you formed an LLC in another state, but you’re registering that out-of-state LLC to do business in Nebraska (called a “Foreign LLC”), then this address will be your out-of-state office address.

 Note: There is a chance all of your addresses may be the same, two of them may be the same, or all of them may be different.

-Filer Information:
+Filer Information

 Enter your name and title (either “Member” or “Manager”), check off the authorization box at the bottom, and then click “Submit“.

-At the top of the next page, you’ll see a notice about the option to print and mail this form.
-You can ignore this since we’re only going to do the online filing.
+Notice about Printing and Mailing: At the top of the next page, you’ll see a notice about the option to print and mail this form.
+You can ignore this since we’re only going to file online.

 Review all your information on this page for accuracy and check for typos.
-If you need to make any changes to your LLC’s principal office address or filer information, click the edit button to the right of any section.
-Once you review the page and everything looks good, click the “Proceed to Payment” button at the bottom.
+If you need to make any changes to your LLC’s Principal Office Address or Filer Information, click the edit button to the right of any section.

-Billing Information:
+Billing Information

 Enter your name (as it appears on your credit/debit card) and the billing address associated with your card.
 Then enter your email address twice.

-Account Information:
+Account Information

 Select “pay online with a credit card“, then enter your card details.

-Process Payment:
+Process Payment

 Congratulations, your Nebraska LLC Biennial Report has been filed for processing!

-Verification/Approval of Filed LLC Biennial Report:
+Verification/Approval of Filed Biennial Report:

-If you’d like to download a copy of your filed Biennial Report, search your LLC name here, click on your LLC name, scroll down to the “Filed Documents” section and look for “Biennial Report”.
-Check the small box to the left of “Biennial Report” and click the “Add Items to Cart” button at the bottom.
+Check the small box to the left of “Biennial Report” and click “Add Items to Cart” at the bottom.
 You’ll need to pay $0.45 to download a copy.
 We know, it’s kind of ridiculous.

 Nebraska Secretary of State Contact Info